mebeim/aoc/2019/README.md

 planet `YOU` to orbit the same planet as `SAN`.
 We start at the planet that `YOU` is orbiting, and we want to get to the planet that `SAN` is orbiting.

-As an example, in the below situation we wolud need `4` transfers to get to `SAN`:
+As an example, in the below situation we would need `4` transfers to get to `SAN`:

                *YOU*